lambdaclass/curse_of_mirra/docs/src/fluid_gameplay.md

 - On each frame, take the last game state we have from the server, then set each player's position to be the position that's on said state.

 If the tick rate is low enough, these jumps in position should not be noticeable and movement should look smooth.
-This makes sense, but when implemented, the movement of all the characters we are not controlling (remember we have client prediction for that one) looks like this:
+This makes sense, but when implemented, it looks like this:

 ![](./videos/naive_movement_uncapped_framerate.gif)